 Oman Flag: A horizontal tricolour flag of white, red and green with a vertical red stripe at the hoist, charged with the National emblem of Oman.
 Adopted on the 25th of April, 1995.

-White symbolize the Imam, the religious leader of Omani Sultanate, and at times the political rival to the ruling Sultan.
+White symbolize the Imam, the religious leader of the Omani Sultanate, and at times the political rival to the ruling Sultan.
 It also symbolizes peace.

 Green represents the Jabal al-Akdar, or “The Green Mountains,” which lie toward the north of the country.